Dynamic-Capital/Dynamic-Capital/docs/ton-web3-guidelines.md

 - **How do we test storage uploads without burning mainnet fees?** Use the TON testnet by swapping RPC endpoints in the wallet configuration and using a throwaway resolver domain.
-Update Supabase `app_config` to point at testnet addresses temporarily.
+Update Supabase `dct_app_config` to point at testnet addresses temporarily.
 - **What triggers a redeploy of the storage daemon?** Kernel updates or security patches.
 Rehydrate from the latest snapshot and replay pinning instructions stored in `tx_logs` to confirm full data availability.